The 2nd Generation Toyota Tacoma Clubhouse

 Skip the dealer's "throttle body service" and "fuel system service."
 Both are $180 upsells that do less than a $7 can of Sea Foam in the intake.
 The 1GR-FE does not need either one before 200,000 miles.

-Common problems, ranked by how-screwed-you-are
+Common problems, ranked by severity

 1. Frame rust (2005-2010 salt-belt trucks)